AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     aio templates discover
     ```

-1. Install the desired template with the following command:
+1. Install the desired template with either of these commands:

     ```bash
     aio templates install <npm package name>
+    ```
+    or
+    ```bash
+    aio templates discover --interactive
     ```

     The template's npm package will be downloaded and extracted, and Developer Console resources such as services and workspaces will be created and configured based on the template's **install.yaml** configuration file. `npm install` will run in the background to install the npm package.